-The second part of the Project is the approximately 20 km transmission line from the solar panel Project location to the connection point immediately west of the Project location.
+The second part of the Project is the approximately 20 km transmission line from the solar panel Project location to the connection point immediately west of the Project location, as well as associated transition structure and switching station.
 This portion of the project is referred to as the transmission line Project location.